dsomleff/react-camp/react-notes/README.md

 - React-update-state-cycle trigger a chain reaction.
 If parent was changed, so React tries to re-render children as well.
 - `shouldComponentUpdate` - helps to figure out when Component should be re-rendered.
 If state remains the same, but  action was triggered somehow, React will not updates the DOM.
 - `componentWillUnMount` - if you want to do something once when component is going to unmounted.
 - `props` - property that specified in Component tag `<Component propName="propValue"/>`.
 Exist for both types of Component.
+If `props` was changed Component will re-render itself.
 - `children` of props - any info located between Component's tags `<Component>Children Props</Component>`
 - `Class Methods` - A good rule of thumb is this: Use arrow functions on any class methods you define and aren't part of React (i.e. `render()`, `componentDidMount()`).
 Because of Logical Scope and `this` bounding.